-The Animal Research Regulation 1995 requires accredited research establishments (other than schools) and animal research authority holders to record and submit information on the number of animals used in research each year.
+The Animal Research Regulation 2005 requires accredited research establishments (other than schools) and animal research authority holders to record and submit information on the number of animals used in research each year.

 The requirements for reporting on animal use provide data on the numbers of animals used in all research protocols in NSW, reported against the purpose of the research and the types of procedures in which they were involved.
 The aim of collecting these statistics is to give some indication of the level of 'invasiveness' of the procedures on the animals and to provide data for inclusion in national statistics on the use of animals in research.
-The system for the collection of statistics was revised in 2001.
-Advantages of this new system over the previous one include:
+Aspects of the system include:

-- 1. the recording of an animal in all protocols in which it is used - 2. ) the recording of animals for each year in which they are held in long-term protocols - 3. ) the recording of the types of procedures used, combined with the recording of the purpose of the research - 4. ) the ability to collate and submit statistics electronically.
+- the recording of an animal in all protocols in which it is used - 2. the recording of animals for each year in which they are held in long-term protocols - 3. the recording of the types of procedures used (giving an indication of the impact of procedures), combined with the recording of the purpose of the research.

 The categories used are based on those planned to be used in a future national database.
-Figures relate to the calendar, rather than to the financial, year.
+Figures are collected on a calendar year basis rather than by financial year.

-Appendix G of this report provides a summary of animal usage in 2004.
+Appendix G of this report summarises animal usage in 2005.